-Capital adequacy standards for Primary Dealers (PDs) in Government Securities (G-Sec) market have been in vogue since December 2000.
-The guidelines were revised on January 07, 2004, keeping in view the developments in the market, experience gained over time and introduction of new products like exchange traded derivatives.
-The present circular has been updated with the guidelines on capital requirements issued since then.
+Capital adequacy standards for standalone Primary Dealers (PDs) in Government Securities (G-Sec) market have been in vogue since December 2000.
+The guidelines were revised on January 07, 2004, keeping in view the market developments, experience gained over time and introduction of new products like exchange traded derivatives.
+The present circular has been updated with the guidelines on capital funds and capital requirements issued since then.